Every type of business can attract scammers. Yes, there are scam recovery services.

 At MyChargeBack, we often speak with consumers who previously fell for online fund recovery scams.
 What we noticed is that there are two primary channels through which the operators of these scams contact their victims.
-The first is online forums and broker review sites.
-They’ll post a comment that generally uses the following format:
+The first is by posting scam recovery reviews on online forums and broker review sites.
+They’ll post a comment, more often than not with mistakes, like spelling “fundrecovery” as one word rather than two.
+The comment generally uses the following format:

 I was scammed by these guys too.
 All of my money went down the drain, and it seemed totally hopeless.
 I was even feeling suicidal.
-But then I got in touch with [some random name] from [some made-up company name that sounds like a real fund recovery service] and he helped me get all my money back!
+But then I got in touch with [some random name] from [some made-up company name] fundrecovery service and he helped me get all my money back!
 You can do it too!
 Just send him a message at [*****@gmail.com].

 What About MyChargeBack?